dotnet/machinelearning/docs/code/GraphRunner.md

 ﻿# JSON Graph format

 The entry point graph in TLC is an array of _nodes_.
+More information about the definition of entry points and classes that help construct entry point graphs can be found in the [EntryPoint.md document](./EntryPoints.md).

 Each node is an object with the following fields:

 - _name_: string.
 Required.
 Name of the entry point.
 - _inputs_: object.
 Optional.
 Specifies non-default inputs to the entry point.